 Philippe's older brother, King Leopold II, already had an heir, eight-year-old Prince Leopold.
 This left Philippe and Marie free to pursue their many religious, literary and artistic interests, while starting their own family.
 This period of their marriage was very brief, for tragedy struck less than two years later.
 Young Leopold fell into a pond, developed pneumonia and died.
 Even then it wasn't entirely clear that the throne would come their way.
 Leopold and his wife Marie Henriette of Austria were young enough to have more sons.
 When only another daughter arrived, Philippe's role as heir to the throne was certain.

 As the wife of the future king, she did her duty by presenting him with five children: two boys and three girls.
-Tragedy once again struck, as it so often did in the Belgian royal family.
+Then, tragedy struck again and again, as it so often did in the Belgian royal family.
 Their baby Josephine Marie died at just two months old and years later, their oldest son Prince Baudouin died of influenza at the age of 21.

 Marie clung to her faith, and continued her artistic pursuits.
 She was even known to exhibit her work.